evilb4k4/learning-journal/README.md

 # Journal for class 201

-## Adan Rabadan class Journal March 7 2017.
+## Adan Rabadan class Journal March 7 2017/ April 3 2017

 This repository will be used for my journal entrys.